 The CIO Magazine article reproduced the following Google Glass sales estimates projected by Business Intelligence:

 Using even the most conservative of estimates, Google Glass sales are in excess of one million units per year.
-While note-taking applications are among the most frequently downloaded from the major app stores, should Glassnotes achieve first-to-market release, even a highly conservative estimate of 10% market penetration corresponds to 100,000 new users year over year.
-Assuming first year sales are limited to the Base Tier version, this corresponds to $200,000 in revenue (against.
+Note-taking applications are among the most frequently downloaded from the major app stores.
+CNet analysts estimate owners install approximately two note-taking and personal information management applications per device.
+Therefore, should Glassnotes achieve first-to-market release, even a highly conservative estimate of 10% market penetration corresponds to 100,000 new users year over year.
+Assuming first year sales are limited to the Base Tier version, this corresponds to $200,000 in revenue.
 Future sales growth is expected to follow the exponential growth in wearable sales (as forecast in the Business Intelligence and CIO Magazine reports).
 Year-over-year revenue growth will also be enhanced by sales of Tier 2 (Upgrade) and Tier 3 (Custom) products and services.

 Competition